Floyd G. Robinson: Volunteer work

 During his latter days at OISE Robinson began to look at the curriculum work of community educative agencies outside schools and realized that ICPOGMU concepts and strategies could be very beneficial to them.
-Since his retirement in 1991, he has acted as a volunteer consultant to professionals working in adult literacy, community health and early years programs, helping them apply the curriculum development system to their work.
+Following his retirement in 1991, he acted as a volunteer consultant to professionals working in adult literacy, community health and early years programs, helping them apply the curriculum development system to their work.

-Over the last decade, the system was incorporated into a larger scheme for fostering human development and empowerment, described in the 2010 book of that name and revised and updated in 2016.
-He continues to look for opportunities to offer input on educational or social practices for which the system could suggest dramatic improvement.
+During the early 2000s the system was incorporated into a larger scheme for fostering human development and empowerment, described in the 2010 book of that name and revised and updated in 2016.
+For the remainder of his life he continued to look for opportunities to offer input on educational or social practices for which the system could suggest dramatic improvement.